With his contemporary approach, Paolo Polloniato is

-My first instinct was not to work with ceramics but to choose a different path.
-Then the “earth” called me at the right moment.
-I attended a technical school, because I was attracted by architecture, and every summer (like all my peers) I used to work in some pottery factory.
-I dedicated myself to painting, to photography and to the use of several materials till 2008, when I decided to finally work with ceramics.
-I feel an “artiere”, quoting the definition of art critic Enzo Biffi Gentili: I think like an artist and work like a craftsman.
-In 2009, thanks to my partner Chiara who was living abroad, I moved to Paris and Bruxelles; for 4 years I stayed in contact with important workshops, artists and galleries and, where I could, I showcased my work.
+I dedicated myself to painting and photography and I experimented with different materials until 2008, when I decided the time had come for me to work with ceramics.
+I consider myself what art critic Enzo Biffi Gentili defined an “artiere”: I think like an artist and work like a craftsman.
+In 2009, thanks to my partner Chiara who was living abroad, I moved to Paris and Brussels.
+For four years I became acquainted with many important workshops, artists and galleries, where I was given the opportunity to introduce my work.

-Which materials and which techniques do you use?
+What materials and techniques do you use?

 Who are you clients?